 IMHA Patient Engagement Research Ambassadors (PERA)

-The Patient Engagement Research Ambassador (PERA) team is an evolution of IMHA’s original Research Ambassador group, started in 2003.
+The Patient Engagement Research Ambassador (PERA) team is an evolution of IMHA’s Research Ambassador group, started in 2003.
 This group consisted of members of the public who either lived with a condition that falls under CIHR – IMHA’s research mandate or who were advocates for individuals living with those conditions, such as family or community members.
 The Research Ambassadors met twice a year to share information with the Institute and to take information away to share with their respective organizations and communities.
 The current PERA members will meet 2–3 times per year, providing bidirectional insights and perspectives from their own lived experiences and those from their communities to help IMHA achieve its goals and priorities.

-PERA will represent the patient-oriented research (POR) mandate of CIHR-IMHA, leading and guiding efforts to ensure patient oriented research principles are incorporated in relevant IMHA activities and funding opportunities.
+PERA will represent the patient-oriented research (POR) mandate of CIHR-IMHA, leading efforts to ensure patient oriented research principles are incorporated in relevant IMHA activities and funding opportunities.
 PERA will: